kragen/derctuo/markdown/adiabatic-separation.md

 Fractal recuperator reciprocating liquid purification
 -----------------------------------------------------

-I've previously written about synthetic *retia mirabilia*, fractal recuperator-style heat exchangers where the heat-exchange capillary surface, which separates the hot and cold reservoirs, is convoluted like the surface of a cauliflower in order to maximize its area.
+I’ve previously written about synthetic *retia mirabilia*, fractal recuperator-style heat exchangers where the heat-exchange capillary surface, which separates the hot and cold reservoirs, is convoluted like the surface of a cauliflower in order to maximize its area.
 Such